How To Build a World-Class Free Trial Landing Page

 • Links to the terms and conditions and privacy policy

 Lucidchart is an intelligent diagramming application.
-The company has a “Sign up free” button on its homepage.
-Unlike other SaaS businesses, the customer journey to inputting their data on the free trial landing page is different.
+The company has a Sign-up Free button on its homepage.
+Unlike other SaaS businesses, the customer journey to inputting their data on the free trial landing page differs.

-The benefits of the Free Plan are orange.
-But this first step also makes a user see what additional features are available with the different paid plans.
+The benefits of the Free plan are highlighted in orange.
+But this first step lets users see what additional features are available with the different paid plans.
+The Individual and Team plans have the option to Try it free.

 Elements on the landing page of Step 1 include: